 Below you will find a list of the most frequently asked questions regarding the Fusion Landscape Professional program.
 If you have any other questions, please contact the Program Coordinator at firstname.lastname@example.org.

 The Fusion Landscape Professional program, or FLP program for short, is an industry program that provides landscape professionals with the tools and knowledge to design, install and maintain aesthetically pleasing, water efficient, low-impact landscape design/construction/maintenance to clients.
-The FLP program is offered by Landscape Ontario in partnership with the Region of Peel and York Region.

 What is the goal of the program?

 What topics are included in the training program?